AveCaesarMorituriTeSalutant/BAT_CORE/README.md

 For now the output is only in normal mode.
 Understant it as follows:

-* <span style="color: green">[-] Green Headers are good headers that is already used in your website.
+* <span style="color: green">[+] Green Headers are good headers that is already used in your website.
 It's shown when use `-s` flag.
 * <span style="color: blue;">[+] Blue Headers are good headers that is not applied on your website.
 We recommend apply them.
-* <span style="color: magenta;">[+] Magenta Headers are bad headers that open a breach on your website or maybe show a lots of information.
+* <span style="color: magenta;">[-] Magenta Headers are bad headers that open a breach on your website or maybe show a lots of information.
 We recommend fix it.

 Example: